subquery/documentation/docs/academy/moonbeam_course/lesson4.md

 ### Mapping functions

 The last thing we need to do is to add a new function `collatorLeft()` that corresponds with the new data handler from `project.yaml` file.
-This function needs to be responsible for handling data when collator leaves and updating the collator's property `leaveDate` accordingly.
+This function needs to be responsible for handling data when collator leaves by updating the collator's property `leaveDate` accordingly.

 ```ts
 // Collator Leaves